ietf/wiki.ietf.org/group/rats/referencevalues.md

 ASSERTION (to check): They do not need to exhibit the security properties of **confidentiality**, at least in general.
 There may be some specific conveyance channels where confidentiality is needed.
 But where this is the case, sufficient protection can probably be provided in the transport (eg. TLS).
 For the particular case of endorsement _distribution_, the channels are likely to be deliberately public, designed to be consumed in the field by a variety of components.
 There would be no value in confidentiality here.
 Integrity and availability would matter far more.
 Take the examples of existing distribution services at the bottom of this page.
 All of those emit signed data in the clear (modulo TLS).
 What this suggests is that confidentiality does not specifically need to be baked into API designs or data formats for distribution.

 ## Categories of Endorser (or Reference Value Provider)
-It may be useful to categorise the Endorser/RVP along the following lines (although there's a need to align on terminology):-
+It may be useful to categorise the Endorser/RVP along the following lines (although there's a need to align on terminology):

 - A **primary** Endorser/RVP is an original source of truth for one or more supply chain components.
 It does not consume any endorsements/RVs from anywhere else.
 It would typically be the same entity that manufactures the thing that is being endorsed.
 One example might be a silicon manufacturer that produces chips with a factory-provisioned identity, where the endorsements are the public keys/certificates for those identities.
 Another example might be a firmware distributor, which provides access to binary images along with their reference measurements/hashes.
 This could also perhaps be called a "leaf" or "component" endorser/RVP.
 - A **secondary** Endorser/RVP is one that aggregates Endorsements/RVs from other sources, despite not being the originator of the endorsed component(s).
 An example could be a Cloud Service Provider (CSP) that endorses entire compute environments (eg. VMs), and distributes aggregated endorsements/RVs for the whole system, which could include measurements of virtual firmware, platform firmware, and platform hardware right down to the RoT.
 This could also be called an "aggregate" or "system" endorser/RVP.